SCYA General Rules

 Section 1.5.
 Condition of Boats.

-Boats shall be in seaworthy condition, properly registered, able to put to sea on their own power, and not constitute a fire hazard or the boat shall be removed from the Marina.
+Boats shall be in a well maintained, seaworthy condition, properly registered, able to put to sea on their own power, and not constitute a fire hazard, or the boat shall be removed from the Marina.
 Tenders and skiffs shall be stored on board larger vessels or stored on dinghy docks or in the water as directed by the Marina Manager or the Executive Board.
-Dinghies must be property tied and out of the way of traffic areas.
+Dinghies must be properly tied and out of the way of traffic areas.